1966 32' Grand Banks 32 Sedan

 • Length Waterline: ~30 ft

-• Air Draft: ~15 ft (varies with mast)
+• Air Draft: ~15 ft ( with mast)

 • Hull Type: Semi-displacement